Ramón Ramírez (Dominican pitcher): Seattle Mariners

-Baltimore Orioles
+Baltimore Orioles (2014)

-On May 30, 2014, Ramirez signed a minor league deal with the Baltimore Orioles.

-On June 30, 2014, Ramirez made his Orioles debut in the ninth inning against the Texas Rangers, relieving Ubaldo Jiménez after pitching 8 innings only allowing 1 run pass.
+On May 30, 2014, Ramírez signed a minor league contract with the Baltimore Orioles.
+On June 30, Ramírez made his Orioles debut in the ninth inning against the Texas Rangers, relieving Ubaldo Jiménez after pitching 8 innings only allowing 1 run pass.
 This was not a save opportunity since the Orioles were winning 7-1 in Baltimore.
 He allowed one walk and had two strikeouts.
 Ramírez had never met Orioles manager Buck Showalter before his debut with the Orioles.
-He was designated for assignment on July 6, 2014.
+He was designated for assignment on July 6.
+Ramírez elected free agency on November 3.

+Toros de Tijuana

+On February 18, 2015, Ramírez signed with the Tigres de Quintana Roo of the Mexican League.
+He was released on March 31, without appearing in a game.

+On April 2, 2015, Ramírez signed with the Toros de Tijuana of the Mexican League.
+In 31 appearances for Tijuana, he logged a 3-5 record and 3.31 ERA with 41 strikeouts and 15 saves across 35 1/3 innings pitched.

+Tigres de Quintana Roo (second stint)

+On July 15, 2015, Ramírez was traded back to the Tigres de Quintana Roo.
+In 13 games for Quintana Roo, he posted an 0-1 record and 3.29 ERA with 9 strikeouts over 13 2/3 innings of relief.

 Los Angeles Angels of Anaheim

-On December 13, 2015, Ramirez signed a minor league deal with the Angels.
+On December 13, 2015, Ramírez signed a minor league contract with the Los Angeles Angels of Anaheim.
+He made 13 appearances for the Triple-A Salt Lake Bees, posting a 2-0 record and 5.40 ERA with 21 strikeouts across 23 1/3 innings pitched.
+Ramírez was released by the Angels organization on May 28, 2016.

-Tigres de Quintana Roo

-He became a free agent from the Tigres de Quintana Roo after the 2016 season.
+Tigres de Quintana Roo (third stint)

+On June 9, 2016, Ramírez signed with the Tigres de Quintana Roo of the Mexican League.
+In 26 appearances for Quintana Roo, he compiled a 2-1 record and 2.25 ERA with 23 strikeouts and 17 saves over 27 innings of relief.
+Ramírez was released by the Tigres on March 29, 2017.

 Sultanes de Monterrey

-On June 1, 2017, Ramirez signed with the Sultanes de Monterrey of the Mexican Baseball League.
-He was released on July 10, 2017.
+On June 1, 2017, Ramírez signed with the Sultanes de Monterrey of the Mexican League.
+In 21 games for Monterrey, he pitched to a 2-1 record and 2.29 ERA with 17 strikeouts and one save across 19 2/3 innings pitched.
+Ramírez was released by the Sultanes on July 10.

 Vaqueros Unión Laguna

-On July 11, 2017, Ramirez signed with the Vaqueros Unión Laguna of the Mexican Baseball League.
-He was released on February 1, 2018.
+On July 11, 2017, Ramírez signed with the Vaqueros Unión Laguna of the Mexican League.
+In 17 appearances for Unión Laguna, registering a 2-2 record and 3.60 ERA with 9 strikeouts and 4 saves across 20 innings pitched.
+Ramírez was released by the Vaqueros on February 1, 2018.